AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 #### DULE label and enforcement

-The personal email address is used as directly identifiable data that can be used to identify or contact a specific person, rather than a device.
+Personal email addresses are utilized as direct identifiable data that is used for identifying or getting in touch with a specific individual rather than a device.

 * personalEmail.address = I1

 #### Marketing policies

-There are no additional marketing policies for the re-engagement journeys, however the following should be considered as desired:
+There are no additional marketing policies required for the re-engagement journeys however, the following should be considered as desired:

-* Consider as desired
 * Restrict Sensitive Data
 * Restrict Onsite Advertising
 * Restrict Email Targeting